Announcing KUDO 0.3.0

 Additionally, the team closed dozens of issues related to bugs and performance issues.

-To see the full changelog and the list of contributors who contribtued to this release, visit the Github Release page.
+To see the full changelog and the list of contributors who contribtued to this release, visit the Github Release (opens new window) page.